| Distance (km) | Ascent (metres) | Number of days | |

 Accommodation

 The route is long-established and passes through attractive villages with welcoming B&Bs, many with a range of accommodation choices.
 However, some are closed out of season, most are busy in season and advance booking is essential.
-The official accommodation guide is available here.

 There are many camping options, both at commercial and at free campsites (basic facilities or none).
 Wild camping is legally allowed in Scotland if practised responsibly under the Scottish Outdoor Access Code.